Ebenezr/clock-me-vanilla/README.md

 - HTML :HTML5 -which is used to create the structure of thr page
 - CSS :CSS4 -used to style the page
-- JavaScript:ES6 -used to code app logic
+- JavaScript:ES6 -used to code app backend and front end
+- JSON : used as database

 ---